 Last night millions of people were watching the Academy Awards ceremonies, which might be thought of as Hollywood’s prom.
 You might expect that this next sentence would remark that at the same time millions of other people were suffering and fighting for something more important.
 But let’s not be too quick to separate society and politics.

 This photo of Egyptian twenty-somethings uploading video from Tahrir Square is a portrait of political action–and a study in youth culture.
-They could get beaten, imprisoned, and tortured for what they are doing, and they are wearing just the right kind of student fashions and working on the the cool computer for anyone who gets anywhere near a university.
-I particularly like how the color of the hard drive matches the laptop, which also gets picked up on the Coke cans and the floral pattern on the tablecloth (we probably can thank mom for that).
+They could get beaten, imprisoned, and tortured for what they are doing–and they are wearing just the right kind of student fashions and working on what is the cool computer for anyone who gets anywhere near a university.
+We particularly like how the color of the hard drive matches the laptop, which also gets picked up on the Coke cans and the floral pattern on the tablecloth (we probably can thank mom for that).
 But nothing is too neatly coordinated, for that would nullify the wonderful informality and messiness that most characterizes the tableau.
 They don’t have to wait for an election: this already is a portrait of democratic life.

-Of course, I should acknowledge the biases in my affection for the image.
-It pulls me back to my student days–the ashtray and toilet paper are near-perfect touches–and these revolutionaries also are middle class (or better), Westernized, and otherwise liberal-democratic elites in the making.
-They are the people that look most like “us,” to paraphrase an ugly quote on the subject by Tony Blair, and not those demonstrators who were poorer or embodying more traditional customs and Islamist commitments.
-No one should conclude that they are or ought to be the face of the revolution or that democracy can’t include wearing galabiyyahs (look it up).
+Of course, the image also plays on sentimental memories, for those who have them, of student days–the ashtray and toilet paper are near-perfect touches–and these revolutionaries also are middle class (or better), Westernized, and otherwise liberal-democratic elites in the making.
+They do not look like those demonstrators who were poorer or embodying more traditional customs and Islamist commitments, and less privileged viewers might be quick to see and resent those who don’t have to go to work as soon as they are able.
+No one should conclude that these students are or ought to be the face of the revolution or that democracy can’t include wearing galabiyyahs or that every viewer should warm to the glow of the Macbook Pro laptop.

 Still, sometimes you can just see the difference.